- Canary Islands

 Especially if you are coming to Tenerife on a family holiday with the children, they will absolutely adore the day at the park, and it will probably be the best day of the entire holiday for them.

 Anytime is the best time for a visit to Siam Park.

 Tenerife has a subtropical climate and is one of the warmest Canary Islands during winter, so Siam Park is open all year round, with no exceptions.

-The water in the pools is heated to a comfortable 24C, so even on a cloudy day you should have no problems enjoying what the park has to offer.
+The water in the pools is heated to a comfortable 24°C, so even on a cloudy day you should have no problems enjoying what the park has to offer.

-Spending the day at Siam Park
+Or how to spend an amazing day at Siam Park

 We spent a day in Siam Park in January and we were lucky to have beautiful weather, all sunshine and no clouds, no winds, plus a temperature around 23 Celsius.

-If it's your first time at Siam Park and you'd like to get an idea of what it's about before you adventure on the big rides, you can go on the lazy river, also known as Mai Thai River.
+If it's your first time at Siam Park and you'd like to get an idea of what it's about before your adventure on the big rides, you can go on the lazy river, also known as Mai Thai River.

 A full ride lasts around 30 - 40 minutes and at a certain point you do get the choice to go on a faster route, which will lead you through a tunnel that goes underneath the shark aquarium.